AlbanXV/AlbanXV/README.md

 - 🔭 I’m currently working on projects to explore and further develop my skills.
 - 🎓 Graduated in 2023 from UiO: Programming and System Architecture.
-- ⚡ My activity graph has not been updated till now because of me not checking my git config username.
+- ⚡ My activity graph does not get updated because of my git account uses wrong user when I contribute on my projects in this account.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AlbanXV&layout=compact&theme=dracula)](https://github.com/anuraghazra/github-readme-stats)